-Eric – a 2m tall working replica of one of the world’s first robots – is now on display in the Science Museum, thanks to the backers of our first Kickstarter campaign.
+Eric – a 2m tall working replica of one of the world’s first robots – is was displayed in the Science Museum in 2016-17 and is part of the Science Museum Group Collection, thanks to the backers of the museum’s first Kickstarter campaign.

 Eric has an incredible story.
 Built in 1928, he was one of the world’s first robots.
 Eric was everything we now imagine a robot to be – a talking, moving mechanical person.
 He wowed crowds across the globe, but then disappeared.
 No-one knows exactly what happened, but we think Eric may have been dismantled for spare parts (more about Eric’s story here).